cue-lang/proposal/designs/modules.v3/2939-modules.md

 // module indicates the module's path. module!: #Module

-// lang indicates the language version used by the code
-// in this module - the minimum version of CUE required
+// The language version indicates minimum version of CUE required
 // to evaluate the code in this module.
 When a later version of CUE
 // is evaluating code in this module, this will be used to
 // choose version-specific behavior.
 If an earlier version of CUE
-// is used, an error will be given. cue?: lang?: #SemVer
+// is used, an error will be given. language?: version?: #SemVer

 // description describes the purpose of this module. description?: string

-// When present, deprecated indicates that the module
-// is deprecated and includes information about that deprecation, ideally
-// mentioning an alternative that can be used instead. deprecated?: string

 // deps holds dependency information for modules, keyed by module path.
 //